awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 ## aws:configureDocker<a name="aws-configuredocker"></a>

 \(Schema version 2\.0 or later\) Configure an instance to work with containers and Docker\.
-This plugin runs only on Microsoft Windows Server operating systems\.
+This plugin is supported on Linux and Windows Server operating systems\.
 For more information, see [AWS Systems Manager Documents](sysman-ssm-docs.md)\.

 ### Syntax<a name="configuredocker-syntax"></a>